bjnw/libft/README.md

 [src/collection/vector](https://github.com/bjnw/libft/blob/master/src/collection/vector)

 ### Thread pool
-Thread pool provides a convenient way for dispatching asynchronous tasks.
-Group of pre-instantiated, idle threads which stand ready to work preferred over instantiating new threads for each task when there are numerous quick tasks rather than a few long ones.
-This prevents having to incur the overhead of creating a thread many times.
+Thread pool is a convenient way for dispatching queue of asynchronous tasks.
+Group of pre-instantiated, idle threads, which stand ready to work, prevents having to incur the overhead of creating a thread many times for each task.

 [include/pthreadpool.h](https://github.com/bjnw/libft/blob/master/include/pthreadpool.h)